 Bottom line is that although endometriosis will most likely cause infertility issues, that is not the end of your story!
 Trust your body and science, give time, and hope for the best.
 Assisted reproductive technology does wonders nowadays, but there is also a chance of you conceiving naturally if you treat endometriosis at an early stage.

-And because we are on the endometriosis awareness week, there are a few associations worth visiting”!
+And because we are on the endometriosis awareness week, there are a few associations/communities worth “visiting”!

-MEDIPASS is by your side through your fertility journey, offering you the best clinics always according to your wants and needs.
+MEDIPASS is by your side through your fertility journey, offering you the best fertility clinics , always according to your wants and needs.
 Together we will transform your fertility journey.

 Cookie | Duration | Description |